wooga/wooga.docopt.rb/README.md

 `docopt.rb` – command line option parser, that will make you smile
 ===============================================================================

-This is the ruby port of [`docopt`](https://github.com/docopt/docopt), the awesome option parser written originally in python.
+This is the wooga ruby port of [`docopt`](https://github.com/docopt/docopt), the awesome option parser written originally in python.

-> New in version 0.5.0:
+> New in version 0.6.0:
 >
-> Repeatable flags and commands are counted if repeated (a-la ssh `-vvv`).
+> New argument options_first, disallows interspersing options and arguments.
+If you supply options_first=True to docopt, it will interpret all arguments as positional arguments after first positional argument.
-> Repeatable options with arguments are accumulated into list.
+> If option with argument could be repeated, its default value will be interpreted as space-separated list.
+E.g. with [default: ./here ./there] will be interpreted as ['./here', './there'].

 Isn't it awesome how `optparse` and `argparse` generate help messages based on your code?!